 - Increased Toxicity Of Substances: According to the European Monitoring Centre for Drug and Drug Addiction, interactions between different drugs consumed close together in time can lead to increased toxicity.
 Due to this, they report that polysubstance drug use makes up a large portion of medical emergencies.
 Mixing substances for an extended period of will expose the body to toxics long-term and could result in liver disease, hepatitis C and heart attack.

-- Increased Risk Of Overdose: Overdose is a possibility for anyone who abuses drugs regularly.
-However, the risk of overdose increases when multiple substances are being abused.
+- Increased Risk Of Overdose: Overdose is a possibility for anyone who uses drugs regularly.
+However, the risk of overdose increases when multiple substances are being used.
 Since one substance might mask the effects of the other, users may unintentionally take a higher dose than normal.
 This can result in overdose and if not treated immediately, could lead to permanent brain damage or death.

 The side effects of combining substances are often unpredictable and can result in a range of severe and deadly consequences.

 Detox From Polysubstance Dependence

 Since a person has developed a psychological and physical dependence to more than one drug, treating a polysubstance dependency can be vastly more difficult than treating any other substance use disorder.
 Due to the uncertain nature of withdrawal and the combination of drugs in the body, detox should be done under medical supervision.
 This ensures that the patient will receive continuous monitoring throughout the detox process in order to minimize the adverse and painful side effects of withdrawal.
 It also ensures that medical professionals are able to intervene quickly if more serious and life-threatening symptoms occur.